Meet this year's MacArthur 'genius grant' recipients, including a hula master and the poet laureate

 Her expertise became extremely relevant after the outbreak of COVID-19 when she argued that airborne transmission was likely a major way the virus was spreading.
 She said she hopes this recognition of her work will help her gain access to data to better understand the seasonality of the flu.

-Ian Bassin, co-founder and executive director of Protect Democracy, a nonpartisan organization, helped to shape legislation passed in December 2022 to overhaul the Electoral Count Act.
+Ian Bassin is the co-founder and executive director of Protect Democracy, a nonpartisan organization that helped to shape legislation passed in December 2022 to overhaul the Electoral Count Act.
 The changes clarify parts of the 1887 law to make it harder for future presidents to seek to prevent the transfer of power.

 When he received the call from MacArthur, Bassin was standing in his kitchen and said his mind immediately went to his late grandparents, with whom he wished he could share the news.
 He said he sees himself as just one of a multitude of organizations and people working to create a more inclusive and resilient democratic system.